Tensor product categorifications and the super Kazhdan-Lusztig conjecture: Stable modules

 \begin{Theorem} The category $\rmod{H}$, together with the adjoint pairs $(F_i, E_i)$ for each $i \in I$ and the natural transformations $\xi$ and $\tau$, is an $\mathfrak{sl}_I$-categorification in the sense of Definition~\ref{catdef}.
 Moreover the quotient functor $\V:\mathcal C \rightarrow \rmod{H}$ is strongly equivariant. \end{Theorem}

-\begin{proof} We have all of the required data in hand, so just need to check the axioms (SL1$'$)--(SL4$'$).
+\begin{proof} We have already defined all of the required data for a categorical action.
+To show that $\V$ is strongly equivariant, we use the isomorphism $\zeta_i:F_i \circ \V \stackrel{\sim}{\rightarrow} \V \circ F_i$ from Lemma~\ref{dan}.
+We already showed this satisfies the $\xi$- and $\tau$-versions of properties (E2)--(E3).
+It satisfies (E1) since the composition of the natural transformation in (E1) with $\pr_r$ is an isomorphism on each $M \in \mathcal C$ and sufficiently large $r$ thanks to Lemma~\ref{seq}.
+Therefore it induces an isomorphism $\V \circ E_i \cong E_i \circ \V$ (which we already exploited in the proof of Lemma~\ref{presstab}).
+It remains to verify the axioms (SL1$'$)--(SL4$'$).
 The first two follow via Lemma~\ref{okay} and the truth of the corresponding axioms on each $\rmod{H^r}$.
-Also Lemma~\ref{seq1} checks exactly the properties for $\V$ to be strongly equivariant.
-Hence we obtain a second adjunction making $(E_i, F_i)$ into an adjoint pair by pushing some choice of such an adjunction in $\mathcal C$ through $\V$ exactly like in Remark~\ref{unfinished}.
+For (SL3$'$), we can produce a second adjunction making $(E_i, F_i)$ into an adjoint pair by pushing some choice of such an adjunction in $\mathcal C$ through the functor $\V$; this argument uses our isomorphisms $F_i \circ \V \cong \V \circ F_i$ and $\V \circ E_i \cong E_i \circ \V$.
 Finally (SL4$'$) holds because the left adjoint functor $\V^!$ embeds $[\rmod{H}]$ into $[\mathcal C]$, and the latter is integrable. \end{proof}